Papers from both the Annual BC TRCR Symposiums and the Annual MEND Metal Leaching and ARD workshops are available here:

 Voice: (604) 822-0695

-Use the link below to view and download TRCR papers sorted in yearly collections – FREE!
+FREE: Use the link to view and download TRCR papers sorted by year right here: BC Mine Reclamation papers

 BC Mine Environment Neutral Drainage Program (MEND) is pleased to announce the launch of a new website where presentations from past ML/ARD Workshops are electronically available and searchable by key words and year.
 We invite you to visit the extensive library of workshop presentations at Workshops.